xeynyty/inmemory/README.md

-In Memory is a small Redis-like library for storing information in the application itself, without using third-party services.
+Inmemory is a small Redis-like library for storing information in the application itself, without using third-party services.
 The data is stored in key-value format, as in Redis or HashMap.

 Uses Tokio and Bincode libraries